-- 3. Delegate authority to the Director of DCFS, or his designee, to exercise the two one-year extension options after Chief Administrative Office (CAO) approval. - 4.
-Delegate authority to the Director of DCFS, or his designee to execute amendments to increase or decrease the maximum contract amount by no more than 10% of the original maximum contract amount if necessary to accommodate an increased or decreased service need provided: (a) sufficient funding is available; (b) County Counsel and CAO approval is obtained prior to executing the amendment; and (c) the Director of DCFS notifies the Board and the CAO in writing within ten workdays of execution of the amendment.
+4. Delegate authority to the Director of DCFS, or his designee, to exercise the two one-year extension options, in accordance with the term of the Contract, provided: (a) sufficient funding is available; (b) prior CAO approval is obtained; and (c) the Director of DCFS notifies the Board and the CAO in writing within ten workdays of execution of such amendment.